SpicyWasab/devos-bot-1/README.md

 ## Discord.js

-This project use the discord.js librairy.
-Click [here](https://discord.js.org) to access the documentation and [here](https://discordjs.guide) to access the guide.
+This project uses the Discord.js library.
+Click [here](https://discord.js.org) for the documentation and [here](https://discordjs.guide) to read the guide.

 ## PostgreSQL

-This project use the postgreSQL database.
-Click [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to access the installation and [here](https://www.postgresql.org/docs/) to access the documentation.
+This project also uses the postgreSQL database.
+Click [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to access the installation page and [here](https://www.postgresql.org/docs/) to read the documentation.

 ## Tables